 (612) 624-7921, email@example.com

-As HR Lead, Megan is responsible for providing strategic leadership, planning, development, coordination, implementation, and oversight of human resources programs and services in OVPR.
+As HR director, Megan is responsible for providing strategic leadership, planning, development, coordination, implementation, and oversight of human resources programs and services in OVPR.
 She oversees a dedicated OVPR HR Shared Services team.
 OVPR HR works collaboratively with OVPR administration, business units, and academic centers and institutes to ensure their efforts are aligned with University-wide human resources policies, programs, and strategic initiatives.
 Megan has been at the University of Minnesota for 18 years and with OVPR for 14 years.
 She holds a BA from Doane University and is a Society for Human Resource Management (SHRM) Senior Certified Professional.

 (612) 624-2609, firstname.lastname@example.org